What is an SNMP Trap?

 The alternative is called an 'SNMP Trap'.
 With an SNMP Trap, instead of the router (for example) being polled for information on a regular basis by Opsview, the router itself will let Opsview know of any problems or issues via a 'trap'.

-SNMP Traps vs SNMP Polling
+SNMP Trap vs SNMP Polling

-The above illustration shows how an Opsview server will regularly poll a host for information, whether there is a problem on that Host or not.
+The above illustration shows how an Opsview server will regularly poll a host for information, whether there is a problem on that host or not.
 In the example below it, the Opsview is sitting 'listening' for SNMP Traps; when the Host encounters an issue then a trap will be sent to tell Opsview, which in turn will change a Service Check to the state of 'CRITICAL' or 'WARNING' based on the rules you define.